shotover/shotover-proxy/docs/src/transforms.md

 ## Concepts

+### Source

+Source transforms listen for connections from the client and send/receive messages with the client once connection has been established.

 ### Sink

 Sink transforms send data out of Shotover to some other service.
 This is the opposite of Shotover's sources, although sources are not transforms.